 What is your current role at Mednet?

-I am a Project Manager III and have been with Mednet for a little over a year (15 months).
+I am a Project Manager III and have been with Mednet for just over two years.
 I collaborate with clients on study builds, provide ongoing client support by troubleshooting questions and changes, and support study designers using Mednet.

 How does your role impact/improve clinical trials for Mednet customers?